abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Connecting the dots (or the triangles in this case) shows us that there are just two possible actions that get us from any state to any other one - a *120-degree rotation* (i.e. flipping the triangle one time) and a *240-degree rotation* (i.e. flipping it two times (or equivalently, flipping it once, but in the opposite direction)).
 Adding the identity action of 0-degree rotation makes up for 3 actions in total.

 ![The group of rotations in a triangle](symmetry_rotation_actions.svg)

+The rotations of a triangle form a monoid - the rotations are actions (of which the zero-degree rotation is the identity) and we can combine two actions by performing the first one and then performing the second one.

+Note once again that the objects in the group are *rotations*, not of the triangles, it has nothing to to with the triangles themselves, as we shall see later.

 Cyclic groups/monoids
 ---